top of page

 Prismacolor Premiers are a close second when matching "industry-standard" colors.

-The Black Widow series has many unique colors and is limited in some color ranges.
+The Black Widow series features a unique color palette and is limited in certain color ranges.
 However, they are expanding their color range regularly and may fill in the gaps with future sets.

-Crayola had the most distinctive colors, and it was challenging to match to standard shades.
-As a less expensive brand, I wonder if that could be due to finding less expensive pigment sources.
+Crayola had the most distinctive colors, making it challenging to match them to standard shades.
+As a less expensive brand, I wonder if this could be due to the use of less expensive pigment sources.

 Yellow, Red, and Blue